jiachengmin2025/climate_driven_mortality_risks/README.md

 Rscript Code/Calibration/time-varying-factors.R
 ```

-- Use the following code to run DLNM.
+- Use the following code to **run time spline DLNM**.
 In the expanding window cross-validation, the mean absolute error (MAE) can be computed.

 ```shell
 Rscript Code/Model-comparison/time-spline-DLNM-Attiki.R